uias/Pageboy/README.md

 	- `neutral` - No movement
 	- `forward` - Moved in a positive direction (Towards n+1).
 	- `reverse` - Moved in a negative direction (Towards n-1).

+## Contributing
+Bug reports and pull requests are welcome on GitHub at [https://github.com/MerrickSapsford/Pageboy](https://github.com/MerrickSapsford/Pageboy).

+## License

+The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).